richker/CityWeatherGrid/README.md

-Certainly!
-Here's a comprehensive README documentation for your application:

----

 # City Explorer App

 City Explorer is a React application that allows users to explore cities from around the world, view details about each city, and sort them based on various criteria.